About Shared Responsibility Framework (SRF)

 DBS will bear the losses resulting from our failure to comply with the SRF duties.

-• Connecting only to authorised aggregators: They should only deliver Sender ID SMS messages from approved sources.
+1. Connect only to authorised aggregators# for delivery of Sender ID SMS: Telcos should only deliver Sender ID SMS to their subscribers if it is received from approved sources.

 If a loss occurs due to a seemingly authorised transaction, DBS, along with your telecommunications company (if applicable), will conduct an investigation to determine if all our responsibilities under the SRF were met.
 Based on this investigation, we will determine who will bear the loss.
 DBS is committed to fulfilling our obligations.
 If the investigation shows we failed to meet our responsibilities, DBS will cover the loss.
 If the investigation determines that DBS acted in accordance with our duties, then the responsibility for the loss will be assessed according to the SRF guidelines.